in

 Conclusion

 Sending your ward to a military school for his problems is a significant turning point and the beginning of greatness.
-This is because military school instills character, morals, and educational values that help students live socially responsible life.
+This is because military school instills character, morals, and educational values that help students live a socially responsible life.